 Dr. Bernard has been an invited speaker at a number of seminars on changes to U.S. patent law brought about by the America Invents Act.
 He has lectured on the impact of the AIA’s Post-Grant Review and Inter Partes Review proceedings on strategies for patent prosecution and litigation.

-Dr. Bernard was recognized in The Best Lawyers in America® for Patent Law in 2020 and the four years immediately preceding.
-He was recognized as a top patent practitioner in 2020 and the six years immediately preceding by IAM Patent 1000 – The World’s Leading Patent Practitioners.
-Dr. Bernard was recommended by Legal 500 US in 2020 for Patent Prosecution.
-In 2018 and 2019, he was named as the “Best IP Attorney” in Law Week Colorado Barrister’s Best.
+Dr. Bernard was recognized in The Best Lawyers in America® for Patent Law in 2021 and the five years immediately preceding.
+He was also named a "Denver Lawyer of the Year" in 2021 for Patent Law by The Best Lawyers in America®.
+Dr. Bernard was recognized as a top patent practitioner in 2020 and the six years immediately preceding by IAM Patent 1000 – The World’s Leading Patent Practitioners.
+He was recommended by Legal 500 US in 2020 for Patent Prosecution.
+In 2018 and 2019, Dr. Bernard was named as the “Best IP Attorney” in Law Week Colorado Barrister’s Best.

 Insights View All